usedlobster/Continuous-Control/README.md

 The training code is found in the *agent.py* file , along with helper functions envhelper.py and models.py.

-For convenince the interface to these is contained in the *Trainer.ipynb* jupyter/ipython notebook, where one can experemint with the Hyperparameters and visualize the results.
+For convenince the interface to these is contained in the *Trainer.ipynb* jupyter/ipython notebook, where one can experemint with the Hyperparameters and record and visualize the results.

 You need to run code in  ***section 0*** first! ,  but can then run any of sections 1,2 and 3.
+The unity agents are a bit buggy inside anotebook, so you may have to restart the kernel after each section.

 **0 .
 Setup **